WZOR

-History and Programming
+History and programming

-The station launched in 1994 as WGBM, and previously aired adult contemporary and classic country formats before being sold to current owner Woodward Communications in 2000.
+The station launched on December 16, 1994, as WGBM, and previously aired adult contemporary and classic country formats before being sold to current owner Woodward Communications in 2000.

-"Razor 94.7" WZOR debuted on February 28, 2000, with the song "Head Like a Hole" by Nine Inch Nails.
+"Razor 94.7" WZOR debuted at 9:47 a.m. on February 28, 2000, with "Head Like a Hole" by Nine Inch Nails being the first song played.
 When the station debuted, it started with 94 days straight of just music.
 After that, the very first DJ, who was then Assistant Program Director Roxanne Steele, took to air.
-At this time, sister station WAPL Program Director Joe Calgaro was running the station.
-It did not take long for Roxanne to then take over the station completely and become PD.
+At this time, sister station WAPL program director Joe Calgaro was running the station.
+It did not take long for Roxanne to then take over the station completely and become program director.
+She brought on Pete Burns to anchor nights, along with The Local Edge, and Over the Edge.
 In 2005, then-afternoon host Cutter became Roxanne's Assistant.
-In 2007, after Roxanne had left, Joe Calgaro took over as Razor PD once again with the help from Cutter, but in late 2008, she was brought back, this time as Promotions Director for both Razor and sister station WAPL.
-In March 2009, after Cutter had left, then-WAPL Assistant Program Director Elwood took over the APD duties for WZOR as well.
-In late 2012, Joe Calgaro put in his resignation and moved to Milwaukee to take over WHQG.
+In 2007, after Steele had left, Calgaro took over as Razor PD once again with the help from Cutter, but in late 2008, she was brought back, this time as Promotions Director for both Razor and sister station WAPL.
+In March 2009, after Cutter had left, then-WAPL assistant program director Elwood took over the APD duties for WZOR as well.
+In late 2012, Calgaro resigned and moved to Milwaukee to take over WHQG.
 Elwood was promoted to Program Director again for both stations and parent company Woodward Communications brought back Cutter to host afternoons and handle Social Media and music duties.

 WZOR won the RadioContraband Rock Radio Award for "Small Market Radio Station" 2013 and 2014.

 In 2018, Woodward acquired WBJZ in Berlin, Wisconsin; on June 13, 2018, the station became a simulcast of WZOR.
 On October 15, 2018, Woodward changed the call sign to WZOS.